SDBranka/Omni-Tech_Sales_Inc/README.md

 Download or clone this repository to your desktop.
 Open a live server within an appropriate environment (see requirements.txt).

 Immediate basic user access is given.
 You may register an account via the login/registration page to interact with the site as a customer.
-You may login to the site using creditials:<br>
+To interact with the site as a worker/administrator you may log in to the site using creditials:<br>
 Email: aaaaa@aaa.aaa<br>
 Password: aaaaaaaa<br>
-to interact with the site as a worker/administrator.

 [Back To The Top](#omni-tech-sales-inc )